OpenEnergyDashboard/OED/README.md

 ## Code of Conduct ##

 OED is based on the idea of sharing so everyone benefits from our combined efforts.
 To benefit everyone, we need to maintain a welcoming and appropriate community.
-Toward that end, OED has as a [code of conduct](CODE_OF_CONDUCT.md) that follows the [Contributor Copnvent](https://www.contributor-covenant.org/) used by many open source projects.
+Toward that end, OED has as a [code of conduct](CODE_OF_CONDUCT.md) that follows the [Contributor Covenant](https://www.contributor-covenant.org/) used by many open source projects.
 It specifies our expectations and how to report any concerns.
-If, for any reason, you do not feel confortable with any aspect of the OED project then you are encouraged to contact the OED leadership so we can work to make this a welcoming community.
+If, for any reason, you do not feel comfortable with any aspect of the OED project then you are encouraged to contact the OED leadership so we can work to make this a welcoming community.
 This includes formal complaints, informal concerns and suggestions for how OED can improve what it does.
 We commit to a timely response to input that clearly articulates what actions may be taken and why.
 Whatever our decision, you will be informed.
 We want everyone to know that we take having a welcoming community seriously and will work for and